heyaudace/ml-bias-fairness/README.md

 # ml-bias-fairness
-Guidelines for quantifying and eliminating bias in Machine Learning Systems
+Tutorials and guidelines for creating fair Machine Learning Applications.